Raulido/SimplePracticeTest/README.md

 50 minutes and also have another appointment that same day at 5:50PM.
 Maybe in the future I could add a validation to the appointmesnt model and a overlapping scope "that reads overlapping appointments for an appointment".
-This isn't mentioned in the requirments so I'll leave as it currently is.
+This isn't mentioned in the requirments so I'll leave it as is.

 credit to: (https://stackoverflow.com/questions/27834133/custom-validator-to-prevent-overlapping-appointments-in-rails-4-app)